 Human communication incorporates plenty of social cues – from facial expressions to body language.
-Detecting and reacting to such cues comes natural to us humans.
+Detecting and reacting to such cues comes naturally to us humans.
 For example, we can get a good idea of how our fellow humans are feeling just by looking at their face or listening to their voice.
 On the other hand, grasping such information is quite a challenge for machines.
 However, combining smart computer vision- and machine learning-based algorithms can help turn robots into decent interlocutors.

 Seeing eye to eye